broadinstitute/dsp-appsec-seckb/security-kb-gitbook/appsec-team-internal/appsec-team-internal/security-activities/sast.md

 **How Can We Do Better?**

 More automated triage; currently a robust process

+Github Alerts - we are currently researching/testing Github's third party security tool

 {% endtab %}
 {% tab title="Docker" %}